0xbazooka/Cybertalents/bean.md

 ```
 nothing of interest

-next I checked the `robots.txt` of the site, but fouond nothing
+next checked the `robots.txt` of the site, but found nothing

 ## Directory Enumerating
 using `gobuster` I bruteforced the directories